aprilauger/Lisse/readme.txt

 * Changed header, jumbotron, and footer textarea fields to text fields.
 * Applied excerpt_length and excerpt_more filters to front end only.
 * Added alpha color picker license to readme file.

+= 1.1.6 - May 25 2021 =
+* Set default settings for jumbotron, about, contact, call to action, and footer sections to disabled.

 == Copyright ==